igorzizinio/igorzizinio/README.md

 ## Welcome to my profile

 👋 Howdy!
-I'm Igor, a Software Engineer from Brazil.
+I'm Igor, a small Programmer from Brazil.
 Ever since I was a kid, I've been passionate about computers and technology.
 I love building software, exploring new tools, and constantly learning.

 ---